Ternary oxides of $\textit{s}$- and $\textit{p}$-block metals for photocatalytic solar-to-hydrogen conversion: Conclusion

 \section{Conclusion}

 We have presented a computational investigation of 109 ternary oxides containing \textit{s}- and \textit{p}-block metals for use as water-splitting photocatalysts.
 Band gaps and band edges calculated from DFT with semilocal functionals were initially applied for a preliminary screening, and DFT+\textit{U} calculations were conducted on the remaining candidates using Hubbard \textit{U} parameters calculated from first principles for the O-2\textit{p} states of these ternary oxides~\cite{Timrov:2021, Timrov:2018, KirchnerHall:2021}.
 Refined screening criteria were then considered to select 19 potential water-splitting photocatalysts based on their band alignment.
-For the 19 screened materials, stability in water was investigated via computed Pourbaix diagrams, enabling us to identify CsIn$_3$O$_5$, Ca$_2$Sb$_2$O$_7$, and Sr$_2$Sb$_2$O$_7$ as having potentially high stability, and LiInO$_2$, Sr$_2$In$_2$O$_5$, SrIn$_2$O$_4$, and KSbO$_2$ as having moderate stability in water.
+For the 19 screened materials, stability in water was investigated via computed Pourbaix diagrams, enabling us to identify LiInO$_2$, CsIn$_3$O$_5$, Sr$_2$In$_{2}$O$_{5}$, SrIn$_{2}$O$_{4}$, Ca$_2$Sb$_2$O$_7$, Sr$_2$Sb$_2$O$_7$, and Ca$_{2}$PbO$_{4}$ as having potentially high stability, and Ba$_{3}$In$_2$O$_{6}$ and KSbO$_{2}$ as having moderate stability in water.
 We then experimentally investigated four of these predicted materials by synthesizing them, and measuring their band edges and voltage-dependent photocurrents, providing a critical assessment and direct validation of the computational predictions.
 This study demonstrates that the addition of alkali and alkaline earth metals to binary oxides of \textit{p}-block metals shifts up the band edges while potentially enabling further tuning of the band gap by distortion of the local coordination environment of the $p$-block metal cations.
-This work highlights seven ternary oxides as potential photocatalysts.
+Moreover, this work highlights nine ternary oxides as potential photocatalysts.
 A literature search reveals that three of them, namely, CsIn$_3$O$_5$, Sr$_2$In$_2$O$_5$, and KSbO$_2$, have not been studied as water-splitting photocatalysts and suggests further experimental and computational analysis of their photocatalytic performance.